 Interestingly, having no stress at all can be a source of depression for some people, because it can lead to boredom or a lack of sense of purpose.
 This is common in people who have spent their entire lives working or dedicated to their business or career, only to reach retirement age and then lose a part of their identity when they stop working.

-So the point really is, that managing stress is about finding a happy medium between the positive and negative aspects of stress so that it doesn't cause damage to your health and wellbeing.
+So the point really is, managing stress is about finding a happy medium between the positive and negative aspects of stress so that it doesn't cause damage to your health and wellbeing.

-How do I get rid of stress?
+How do you get rid of stress?